emrgnt-cmplxty/automata/automata/docs/core/agent/automata_agent.rst

 Overview
 --------

+``AutomataAgent`` uses the OpenAI API for generating responses, processing those responses, and managing interactions with the corresponding tools.
+It can retrieve completion messages, perform specific actions using the available tools, and generate observed user messages.
+The ``AutomataAgent`` class takes ``instructions`` and an optional ``config`` (AutomataAgentConfig) as input during instantiation.
-``AutomataAgent`` provides a flexible interface for running tasks and iterating through them until a result is produced or the maximum iterations are exceeded.
-It allows users to specify instructions for the agent to execute and can be configured using an instance of ``AutomataAgentConfig``.
+The agent can be run until it produces a result or until the maximum iterations are exceeded.

 Related Symbols
 ---------------

+-  ``automata.core.agent.agent.Agent``
+-  ``automata.core.agent.coordinator.AutomataCoordinator``
+-  ``automata.core.agent.database.AutomataAgentDatabase``
 -  ``automata.core.agent.action.AutomataActionExtractor``
--  ``automata.config.config_types.AutomataAgentConfig``
--  ``automata.core.base.tool.Tool``
--  ``automata.core.coding.py_coding.writer.PyCodeWriter``
--  ``automata.core.agent.coordinator.AutomataCoordinator``
--  ``automata.config.agent_config_builder.AutomataAgentConfigBuilder``
+-  ``automata.core.agent.action.ToolAction``

 Example
 -------

-The following example demonstrates how to create and configure an ``AutomataAgent`` using the ``AutomataAgentConfigBuilder``.
-The agent is set up with a specific ``AgentConfigName``, and instructions are provided for it to execute.
+The following example demonstrates how to create an instance of ``AutomataAgent`` and run it to execute a set of instructions.

 .. code:: python

-   from automata.core.agent.agent import AutomataAgent from automata.config.agent_config_builder import AutomataAgentConfigBuilder from automata.config.config_enums import AgentConfigName
+   from automata.core.agent.agent import AutomataAgent from automata.config import AutomataAgentConfig from automata.config.config_types import AgentConfigName

-   instructions = "Create a list of even numbers from 10 to 20."

-   config_builder = AutomataAgentConfigBuilder.from_name(config_name=AgentConfigName.TEST)
+   instructions = "your instructions here" config_name = AgentConfigName.AUTOMATA_MAIN
-   config = config_builder.with_instructions(instructions).build()
+   config = AutomataAgentConfig.load(config_name)

    agent = AutomataAgent(instructions, config)
    agent.setup()